Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Sep 25 2025
+Last update on Fri Sep 26 2025

-**98 day before 2026 ⏱**
+**97 day before 2026 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️